 3. Next, click the Cleanup system files button and then choose the items that you want to delete.
 After that, click OK > Delete Files to start the cleanup process.

 If you have accidentally deleted some important files during the temporary files deletion process and now want to recover them, then you will be glad to know that it is possible via iMyFone AnyRecover data recovery tool.
-Simply install AnyRecover on your computer, choose a data recovery mode, scan the drive/folder of your choice, and preview and recover the desired files.
+Simply install AnyRecover on your computer, scan the drive/folder of your choice, and preview and recover the desired files.

 Temporary files on a Windows PC take up a lot of storage space and should be deleted from time to time for a number of reasons.
 There are a number of ways to delete those files.
 You can delete them via CMD, Settings app, Storage sense, or Disk Cleanup.
 And if you have deleted some important files in the process, don't worry; you can easily recover them via iMyFone AnyRecover.